van001/lesscode-fp/README.md

 [Currying](https://en.wikipedia.org/wiki/Currying) (f(a, b) => f(a)(b)), allows function with multiple parameters to be written as sequence of functions that each take a single parameter.
 Currying allows you to partially apply other options (initializion) and dependencies (injection) on multi-parameter functions.
 Currying also allows you to create your own DSL (domain specific language) by partially applying many generic functions and creating a new domain specfic one.

+Every function is lesscode library is curried and [point-free](https://en.wikipedia.org/wiki/Tacit_programming) (where possible).

 ```
 // it splits a String into List based on pattern matching.